Remote Project Management: 8 Killer Hacks To Rock Like A Pro

 Following an Empathetic leadership Approach

-By now, you steer clear of the fact that remote working requires a tremendous amount of trust and commitment.
+By now, you steer clear that remote working requires tremendous trust and commitment.

 On the other hand, since everyone works in a different environment, it is crucial to lead with empathy.

-This means that you need to make sure that you can understand the problems of your team members and solve them with an empathetic approach.
+This means that you need to make sure that you can understand your team members' problems and solve them empathetically.
 Thus, it also requires you to be flexible with the work.

 To better resonate with their conditions and offer help, you can build channels between your team and interact with each other.

-Conducting such regular meetings and interactions will also promise better communication in the team that will eventually elevate productivity as a group.
+Conducting such regular meetings and interactions will also promise better team communication, eventually elevating productivity as a group.

-Moreover, it would help if you appreciated your team members for the little milestones you achieved so that the team’s morale stays up.
+Moreover, it would help if you appreciated your team members for the little milestones you achieved to keep the team morale up.

 Aim for No micromanagement